 Key Takeaways

-• Practical tips for a smoother trip: plan ahead, hire a private driver, choose a family-friendly villa, follow basic safety precautions, and take advantage of babysitting facilities and baby equipment rentals.
+- Some tips to prepare for your visit to Bali with kids: hire a private driver, choose a private family-friendly Bali villa, follow basic safety precautions, and take advantage of babysitting services.

 Planning your first family trip to Bali and wondering what to do?
 Bali offers countless kid-friendly experiences, making it one of the top destinations for families from around the world.